 A study by App Annie shows that mobile apps downloads reached 204 billion in 2019 and the worldwide app store consumer spend increased to $120 billion.

-Although the popularity of mobile apps is quite evident, risks related to mobile app security has also risen.
+Although the popularity of mobile apps is quite evident, risks related to the security of mobile applications has also risen.
 Here are the few security stats for mobile apps:

 - 1 out of 36 devices is compromised by a mobile app security threat.